 The CSRD entered into force on January 5, 2023, after being published in the Official Journal of the European Union in December 2022.
 The rules introduced by the NFRD will remain in force until the rules of the CSRD are applicable.
 Under the CSRD, Article 5, member states will have until July 6, 2024, to transpose the CSRD into their national laws and bring into force regulations and administrative provisions necessary for compliance.
-At the time of this publication, no member states have transposed the CSRD into their national laws.
+We encourage companies to monitor relevant member-state transposition until the CSRD is fully transposed.